acorbe/autogpy/README.md

 fig__.tikz.gnu
 ```

 With `make` one can obtain jpg, epslatex, and tikz/pgfplot versions of the figure.
-Notice that the input data has been formatted automatically.
+Notice that the input data has been formatted automatically and dumped in the `.dat` files.

 Inspecting `fig__.pdflatex.gnu`, responsible of the epslatex version of the figure, one gets:
 ```gnuplot